Iceland Bucket List: Dry Suit Snorkeling Silfra In The Winter

 It was a little hard to wrap my head around it at first, but in the middle of Iceland is a fissure filled with some of the clearest water in the world.
 On one side is Europe and the other is North America, separated by just a few meters.

 The place is called Silfra.
-And as soon as I learned about it, it made it onto my bucket list.
+And as soon as I learned about it, there was a new entry into my bucket list.

 Technically, it’s the European and North American tectonic plate, but nonetheless you are able to swim, snorkel and dive in a divergent rift right between these two continental plate.
 The visuals were mind-blowing.
 Perfectly clear blue water flanked by what looks like two cliffs with over 100 meters of visibility.

 Every year this rift that runs right through Iceland gets wider as the plates continue to move.
 Silfra just happens to be a popular spot to experience this because of its incredibly clear waters and photogenic location.

 Why Did I Go To Silfra in February?

 The only small problem I had with this place was that the regardless of the time of year, the water temperature is constantly around 2–4 °C (36–39 °F).
 So very, very cold.
 You could brave it in a thick wetsuit or do it with a dry suit.
 I always knew I would opt for the latter.